-All amounts presented in this publication or in other University publications or web pages represent tuition and fees as currently approved.
+\All amounts presented in any University publications or web pages represent tuition and fees as currently approved.
 However, Arizona State University reserves the right to increase or modify tuition and fees without prior notice, upon approval by the Arizona Board of Regents or as otherwise consistent with Board policy and to make such modifications applicable to students enrolled at ASU at that time as well as to incoming students.
-In addition, all tuition amounts and fees are subject to change at any time for correction of errors.
-Finally, please note that fee amounts billed for any period may be adjusted at a future date.
+In addition, all tuition amounts and fees are subject to change at any time for correction of errors